Tanner/Blog/_posts/2013-02-19-app-resuming-behavior.markdown

 Yes, it's only 140 characters of my life.
 But it makes me like Tweedle just a little bit less.
 Even more that the developer won't change it.[^3]

 Here's the take away: Design for your user's expectations, not your own.

+**Edit:**
+Apparently I've been blocked by TweedleApp on Twitter.
+That's nice.

 [^1]: [https://twitter.com/tweedleapp/status/303551694975926272](https://twitter.com/tweedleapp/status/303551694975926272)